-During 2018, the Foundation had Board member who serve as an officer of local banks where the Foundation has checking accounts.
-As of June 30, 2018 the checking accounts and certificate of deposit had a book balance of \$781,535.
+During 2019, the Foundation had Board member who served as an officer of local banks where the Foundation has a certificate of deposit.
+As of June 30, 2019, the certificate of deposit had a book balance of \$100,972.

 General University Education Assistance